-FN Summary: Lead asset (Adalimumab) is in a fully funded and fully enrolled Phase 2b/3 trial.
+FN Summary: Lead asset (Adalimumab) is in a fully funded and fully enrolled Phase 2b/3 trial – Results due Q4 21.
 Outstanding company management and BOD oversight (10 out of 10).
 Cash position is good with management taking minimal salary.
 Government grants currently fund almost all of their clinical trials.
 Targeting several unmet medical needs in large markets.

 Table of Contents

 Already proven drug (Adalimumab - Humira®) being tested for new indications

 Good Phase 2a

 Government Funded Clinical Trials

 Topline results on Phase 2b/3 Trial ~ 4th Q 2021

 Countdown Timer 👇

 Caveat!
 Stock movement can be very finicky and, at times, seemingly random.
 This is FN's best explanation of the price movement.